 Friedreich's ataxia is an autosomal recessive genetic disorder.
 This means you must get a copy of the defective gene from both your mother and father.

 Symptoms are caused by the wearing away of structures in areas of the brain and spinal cord that control coordination, muscle movement, and other functions.
 Symptoms most often begin before puberty.
 Symptoms may include:

 - Decrease in ability to feel vibrations in lower limbs

 - Foot problems, such as hammer toe and high arches

-- Hearing loss -- occurs in about 10% of patients
+- Hearing loss, this occurs in about 10% of people

 - Jerky eye movements